Find out what micro-credentials are, and how they could help you upskill or change career.

 Micro-credentials aren’t a substitute for qualifications that are entry requirements for a job.

 However, for some jobs without specific entry qualifications, a micro-credential that demonstrates you have relevant training and experience can help you get a position.
-For example, someone who completes Building and Construction ITO’s managed traineeship, or micro-credential, in kitchen installations may be able to get a job working for a builder installing kitchens, but not doing other specialised building work.
+For example, someone who completes BCITO’s managed traineeship, or micro-credential, in kitchen installations may be able to get a job working for a builder installing kitchens, but not doing other specialised building work.

 Where to get micro-credentials